Cost-Saving Magic: Stock Footage for Nonprofit Storytelling

 • Speeds up the process: Incorporating stock footage can expedite the video production timeline.
 When you have specific shots in mind, finding the proper stock footage can provide immediate visual content.

-Cons or the trade-offs
+Cons (or the trade-offs)

-Stock Footage Sites Recommendation
+The Best Stock Footage Sites for Storytelling

 These scenes are a collection of clips with various angles featuring the same actor doing something in one location.
 This type of footage is helpful when building a sequence of 2-3 clips together to tell a visual story from beginning, middle, and ending.